Exploring Menorca’s Best Beaches

 The south coast of Menorca is renowned for its beaches, and Son Saura & Bellavista are two of the most tranquil examples.
 Located around midway between the popular seaside resorts of Cala en Bosc and Cala Galdana, they offer a more natural and unspoiled experience.

 Getting to this pair of beaches is fairly straightforward.
 You can walk the Cami de Cavalls from either direction or drive and park in the large dedicated free car park behind Son Saura beach.
-The closeness of the parking area to the sand, makes this beach the best spot if travelling with very young children.
+The proximity of the parking area to the sand, makes this beach the best spot if travelling with very young children.

 Things to know before visiting Son Saura & Bellavista

-• There are lifeguards present in summer.
+- There are lifeguards present in the summer months.

-• There are picnic tables under the trees, so you can seek shade when you need to.
+- There are picnic tables under the trees, so you can seek shade when you need to.

 CALA DES TALAIER